isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 and the other server to instantly stop serving any DHCP clients, so it can be safely shut down.

-The maintenance feature of the High Availability hooks library addresses this problem.
+The maintenance feature of the High Availability hook library addresses this problem.
 The ``ha-maintenance-start`` command was introduced to allow the administrator to put the pair of the active servers in states in which one of them is responding to all DHCP queries and the other one is awaiting